Hi, what are you looking for?

 No!
 Garlic is a healthy food that may have some antimicrobial properties.
 However, there is no evidence from the current outbreak that eating garlic has protected people from the new coronavirus, according to the WHO.

 Yes!
 Washing your hands with soap and water for 20 seconds is the mainstay recommendations for preventing coronavirus infection — and any infection.
 Also, you should avoid touching your face, eyes and nose, and avoid contact with those who have been exposed to the virus, have recently returned from a hot spot of infections or who are exhibiting symptoms of an upper respiratory infection like the Flu, a cold or COVID-19.
 Symptoms include fever, dry cough and difficulty breathing.
 Wear a mask when you leave your home.

-No. There have been claims circulating on social media that black people and African-Americans are immune to coronavirus.
+No. Early on, there were claims circulating on social media that Black people and African-Americans are immune to coronavirus.
 There is simply no evidence this is the case.
-In fact, black Americans are disproportionately affected by the virus.
-In Alabama, black people are dying at disproportionate rates.
+In fact, Black Americans have been disproportionately affected by the virus.
+In Alabama, Black people are dying at disproportionate rates.

 This is a dangerous claim to make even as a joke because it builds on a long history of racist pseudoscience and furthers the belief that there are biological differences between Black people and white people, which is not true.
 Such claims have been used to perpetuate discrimination, racism and slavery in the past.